LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccessTokenByUid-get-">Access Token based on UID or User impersonation API (GET)</h4>
  The API is used to get LoginRadius access token based on UID.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-impersonation-api)

 ```java